Bedrock-OSS/bedrock-wiki/docs/blocks/custom-heads.md

 What you have created:

--   [x] A block model supporting intercardinal directions
 -   [x] A block with 16 supported direction state values when placed on the ground, along with 4 side attachments
--   [x] A custom component that can be used to set the intercardinal direction state
 -   [x] A block item that can be worn and enchanted
 -   [x] A custom head drop system for charged creeper explosions